Accelerating Small File-Transfers 14

-Thanks to some help from a irc-channel (#lighttpd at irc.freenode.net) we solved another long-standing problem:
+Thanks to some help from our #lighttpd IRC-channel we solved another long-standing problem:

 As lighttpd is event-based web-server we have problems when it comes to blocking operations.
 In 1.5.0 we add async sendfile() operations which helps for large files alot.
 For small files most of the time is spent on the initial stat() call which has no async interface.